-Using all verbs (same tense).
+Use all verbs (same tense):

-- 1. Lacks maturity
+- 1. Lack maturity

-- 2. Yields to peer pressure
+- 2. Yield to peer pressure

-- 3. Is easily distracted
+- 3. Can be easily distracted

 Since a typical teenager lacks maturity, tends to yield to peer pressure, and is easily distracted, the driving age should be raised to eighteen.